1971 Atlantic hurricane season: Other systems

 In addition to the named storms and otherwise notable cyclones, there were several weak depressions during the season.
 After a June devoid of activity, three tropical depressions developed within the first ten days of July.
 The first became Tropical Storm Arlene on July 4, and the second formed off the coast of Louisiana on July 6.
-Tropical Depression Two moved westward due to a ridge to its northeast, and it struck just west of the Texas/Louisiana border before dissipating on July 8.
+Tropical Depression Two moved westward due to a ridge to its northeast, and it struck just west of the Texas-Louisiana border before dissipating on July 8.
 Its precursor dropped 3.90 in near Carrabelle, Florida, but much less along its path.
 Just two days later, another tropical depression formed in the northwestern Gulf of Mexico, quickly moving ashore in southern Texas before dissipating on July 11; it dropped light rainfall along its path.

-In August, there were two tropical depressions, in addition to the named storms and the notable Tropical Depression Eight.
+In August, there were two tropical depressions, in addition to the named storms and the notable Tropical Depression Seven.
 The first, Tropical Depression Five, developed in the central Gulf of Mexico on August 6.
 It made landfall in Louisiana three days later, eventually dissipating over Mississippi.
-The other, designated Tropical Depression Eleven, formed over the Bahamas on August 28.
+The other, designated Tropical Depression Ten, formed over the Bahamas on August 28.
 It moved westward, crossing Florida and the Gulf of Mexico before dissipating over southeastern Louisiana on September 1.
 The depression dropped moderate rainfall along the Gulf Coast, peaking at 6.82 in at Gulf Shores, Alabama.

 There were three non-developing tropical depressions in September, the first of which just off the coast of Africa on September 3.
 It moved west-northwestward, passing near Cape Verde before dissipating on September 8.
-The next, Tropical Depression Eighteen, originated on September 8 east of Florida from the same trough that also spawned Fern, Ginger, and Heidi.
-It initially moved northward before curving to the west, making landfall near the Georgia/South Carolina border on September 11 before dissipating the following day.
-The other, Tropical Depression Nineteen, developed off the coast of Africa on September 10, moving westward before dissipating on September 14.
+The next, Tropical Depression Fifteen, originated on September 8 east of Florida from the same trough that also spawned Fern, Ginger, and Heidi.
+It initially moved northward before curving to the west, making landfall near the Georgia-South Carolina border on September 11 before dissipating the following day.
+The other, Tropical Depression Sixteen, developed off the coast of Africa on September 10, moving westward before dissipating on September 14.

 The final non-developing tropical depression of the season formed on October 6 in the western Caribbean Sea.
 It crossed the Yucatán Peninsula the next day, dropping heavy rainfall up to 9.09 in.
 The depression turned to the northeast due to an approaching upper-level trough, and it transitioned into a frontal wave on October 10.
 As the trough advanced ahead of the storm, a ridge built across the southeast United States, causing the cyclone to turn northward and parallel the west coast of Florida.
 It regained tropical characteristics before moving ashore near Apalachicola and dissipating on October 14.